getodk/docs/collect-settings.rst

 .. note::

-  Settings are saved to :file:`/sdcard/odk/settings/collect.settings` and loaded from :file:`/sdcard/odk/collect.settings`.
-This is because we don't want to load and delete the saved settings on next app launch.
-When settings are saved, they are not necessarily saved for the same device but for some other device or mass configuration.
-So, saving and loading settings is done from separate locations.
+  Settings are exported and saved so that they can be loaded to other devices.
+When you save external settings, they are saved to :file:`/sdcard/odk/settings/collect.settings`.
+You can load external settings from this location to other devices as well.

+  At app launch, the settings are loaded from a different location :file:`/sdcard/odk/collect.settings`, which tracks the state of your settings at all times.

+  Settings are saved to and loaded from different locations to avoid deleting the saved settings.

 Importing settings from a QR saved on your device
 """""""""""""""""""""""""""""""""""""""""""""""""""""